 Patterns of plant and animal distributions in the landscape are stressed and are considered in light of historical, environmental and biotic influences.
 Historical development of contemporary regional distributions, survey of world biomes and the importance of disturbance and human-induced changes on biotic distributions are considered.
 Prerequisites: GEOG 103 or BIOL 100.
 BIOL 340 is recommended.

 GEOG 550 Urban Planning

+3 cr.

 City Planning: needs assessment, land use suitability, policy and design.
 Participation in limited scope planning projects.
-Prerequisite: GEOG 324 or permission of the instructor
+Prerequisite: GEOG 324 or permission of the instructor.

 GEOG 554 Geography of Tourism

+3 cr.

 A review of geographical distribution of tourism, travel patterns and tourism impacts on natural environments and local populations.
 Prerequisite: Completion of 6 credits of geography or senior standing.

 GEOG 555 Tourism Planning

+3 cr.

 Planning activities associated with the development and marketing of tourist activities.
 Consideration of both business and leisure travel.
 Group project focus.
 Prerequisite: GEOG 454 or 554.

-GEOG 560 Natural Hazards in the Physical Environment
+GEOG 560 Natural Hazards in the Physical Environment 3 cr.

 Study of hazards to human society arising from wind, water and earth, either independently or from human activities.
 Perception, prevention and mitigation of hazards; spatial distribution and impact on global population.
 Prerequisites: GEOG 103 and senior standing or permission of instructor.

 GEOG 572 Environmental Planning

+3 cr.

 Principles and methods used in environmental assessments and site analysis.
 Students will prepare an environmental impact statement, site development plan and mine reclamation plan.
 Two hrs. lecture and 2 hrs. lab.
 Spring.

 GEOG 573 Environmental Law

+3 cr.

 A survey of federal and state environmental laws and regulations.
 History and role of environmental regulation related to air and water pollution, waste disposal and resource development.
 Fall.

 GEOG 599 Research in Geography

 3 or 6 cr.

 Research in field of interest chosen by student and faculty.
 Repeatable for maximum of 6 credits.
 Prerequisites: minimum of 15 hrs. of geography completed, GEOG 380 and permission of the Chair of the Department.

 Health & Physical Education

 Health

 HEED 504 Health Instruction

+3 cr.

 Basic concepts of health education.
 Implementing a health education program for grades K-12.
 HEED 508 Therapeutic Modalities in Sports Medicine 3 cr.

 The study of the theoretical basis and practical usage of various therapeutic modalities.
 Designed for individuals who routinely treat sports-related injuries.
 Fall only.
 Prerequisite: EXSS 305 or permission of instructor.

-HEED 516 Curriculum Design in Health Education

-Health Education curriculum development, implementation and evaluation; implementation of program strategies from evaluation results.
+HEED 516 Curriculum Design in Health Education Health Education curriculum development, implementation and evaluation; implementation of program strategies from evaluation results.
 Spring.

-HEED 518 Current Issues in Health
+HEED 518 Current Issues in Health 3 cr.

 Identification and investigation of problems and solutions relevant to existing or emergent health topics.
 Spring.

+History

+HIST 503 Imperial Russia

+3 cr.